Reviews You Can Rely On

 Comfort

-The Nature DX weighs only 22.2 ounces, quite light for a full-sized pair of binoculars.
-This generally makes them comfortable to hold.
-However, they are somewhat small in stature, so those with larger hands may feel like there isn't much space for their thumbs.
+The Celestron Nature DX 8x42 weighs only 22.8 ounces, which is fairly average and generally makes them comfortable to hold.
+However, they are small in stature and poorly balanced, so those with larger hands may feel like there isn't much space for their thumbs.
+We also feel that these are a little nose-heavy.

-The Nature DX also lacks any sort of ergonomic grooves in the bottom of the barrels, something that many higher-end models have and that makes for a slightly more comfortable hold.
+The Nature DX also lacks any ergonomic grooves in the bottom of the barrels, something that many higher-end models have that makes for a slightly more comfortable grip.

 Field of View